RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/Infrastructure_Services.md

  **Storage Transfer Service**:
    - Use case: Transfer data between different cloud storage providers or from on-premises systems to Google Cloud Storage.
+   - Use Storage Transfer Service when you have relatively smaller amounts of data (gigabytes to a few terabytes) to transfer to Cloud Storage, and you want a fully managed and automated data transfer process.
    - How it works: You configure a transfer job, specifying the source and destination storage providers, and schedule the transfers.
    - Benefits:
      - Automated transfers: Allows for scheduled and recurring data transfers.